edulis8/tic-tac-toe-react/README.md

-# Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + No-Sweat™ Eslint and Prettier Setup
+# Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + Eslint and Prettier Setup

 This template provides a minimal setup to get React working in Vite.